MISSION:

 PITTSBURGH AND ALLEGHENY COUNTY

-- ADD TO UNSERVED VISITOR NEEDS – with a Hostel for Great Allegheny Trail Bikers, an RV Park that would now be able to accommodate thousands of NEW RV Tourists coming to the Convention Center, Sport, Art, Theatre, and Entertainment Events, RV’s for the Film Industry and Other Entertainers, or just visiting friends, family, or businesses.
+- ADD TO UNSERVED VISITOR NEEDS – with a Hostel for Great Allegheny Trail Bikers, and an RV Park that would now be able to accommodate thousands of NEW RV Tourists coming to the Convention Center, Sport, Art, Theatre, and Entertainment Events.
+Plus RV’s for the Film Industry and Other Entertainers, or Guests just visiting friends, family, or on business.

 - OTHER ECONOMIC BENEFITS – In addition to employment opportunities, a variety of taxes will provide support to city, county, and state via sales taxes, property taxes, employment taxes, and income, business, and hospitality taxes.